CSBP-CPSE/SLA-ZTA/TO-DO.md

 TO DO

-- #DONE - Incorporate code to sequential numbering within the program.
+- #DONE - Incorporate code for sequential numbering within the program.
 Update instructions.
 - #DONE - Incorporate area counts into program, remove variables from main.
 - #DONE - Allow program to be restricted to only municipalities without CMA/CA membership.
 - #DONE - Seperate output and analysis programs into different processes.